Labour Party president Nigel Haworth resigns over handling of assault complaints

 Prime Minister Jacinda Ardern confirmed the resignation this afternoon, following a series of claims from complainants that contradicted Haworth and his handling of the complaints.

+"Asked if she felt let down, she said: "No. I need to act on information I see.
+I have done that."

+Asked if the matter had caused the party harm, she said it was not about the party, it was about the people who taken up complaints.

-"In the last 48 hours I have read incredibly distressing reports of an alleged sexual assault involving members of the Labour Party," Ardern said in statement.
+"In the last 48 hours I have read incredibly distressing reports of an alleged sexual assault involving members of the Labour Party," Ardern said earlier in statement.

 "This morning I was provided some of the correspondence from complainants written to the party several months ago.
 It confirms that the allegations made were extremely serious, that the process caused complainants additional distress, and that ultimately, in my view, the party was never equipped to appropriately deal with the issue."